 Greetings fine people of the world.
 I’m Roberta.
-I live work and thrive in gorgeous Vancouver, Canada.
+I live on the unceded Coast Salish territories of Vancouver, Canada.
 I often write about mid-life health, film, and social impact initiatives.
 I’m the founder of the Late Bloomers Collective, a growing group of female identifying people that are doing seriously cool stuff after 35.

 My mission is to support and work with individuals and companies that are community minded and purpose driven to convey your story in a way that feels authentic.